 In the Lifetime of the Buddha

 Eventually the Buddha heard about this schism and went to solve it.
 He asked the two sides to sit together, alternating one by one from each side of the debate, and told them the quarreling had to stop.
-Then he told them this story as an example of how following his parent’s advice in the past led to a wonderful result.
+Then he told them this story as an example of how following his parent’s advice in the past led to a harmonious result.

 The prince’s father and mother were earlier births of the Buddha’s father and birth mother.